elerac/polanalyser/README.md

 |:-:|:-:|:-:|
 |Intensity (S0/2.0)|DoLP|AoLP|
 |![](documents/dragon_IMX250MZR_intensity.jpg)|![](documents/dragon_IMX250MZR_DoLP.jpg)|![](documents/dragon_IMX250MZR_AoLP.jpg)|
+What do the colors in the AoLP image represent?
+[See the wiki for details](https://github.com/elerac/polanalyser/wiki/How-to-Visualizing-the-AoLP-Image).

 ### Analysis of Mueller matrix
 The [Mueller matrix](https://en.wikipedia.org/wiki/Mueller_calculus) is a 4x4 matrix that represents the change in the polarization state of light.
 If we consider only linear polarization, it can be represented as a 3x3 matrix.